ericlibby/oldweb/p_outreach/index.md

 * Radio NZ: Our Changing World interview about research  (2011)

-## AAAS Mass Media Fellowship VOA

-* Radio and online science journalist VOA, author of 21 pieces  (2008)
+* AAAS Mass Media Fellowship as a radio and online science journalist at VOA, author of 21  pieces  (2008)